dmc-au/dmc-au.github.io/index.md

 [The Twin Spirals Problem](https://github.com/dmc-au/twin-spirals)

-This project visually explores the power of problem representation and the effects on training performance of neural networks.
+This project visually explores the power of problem representation and the effects on the training performance of neural networks.

 Poor performance: Classification with cartesian co-ordinates and large architecture:
 <img src="https://raw.githubusercontent.com/dmc-au/twin-spirals/main/images/raw_out.png" width="500" height="400"/>